gvwilson/thirdbit/fiction/iffy/index.md

 was pulled back into a complicated bun that Iffy had only ever seen in history lessons.
 "Hello," the face said.
-"You must be Miz Kwan.
+"You must be Citizen Kwan.
 I'm Doctor Johel.
 I'm looking forward to meeting you."